 After you execute UPDATE or DELETE statements in a database, data that is deleted is labeled as invisible but remains as holes on data pages.
 As a result, a large amount of time is required to scan data because the holes are also scanned.
 You can reclaim table storage in a regular manner to improve data reading efficiency.

-• AnalyticDB for PostgreSQL provides the auto-vacuum feature to automatically perform dirty data cleanup operations on tables in the background.
-For more information, see Use auto-vacuum.
+AnalyticDB for PostgreSQL provides the auto-vacuum feature to automatically perform dirty data cleanup operations on tables in the background.

-• To clean up table data at the earliest opportunity after you perform a large number of update or delete operations in AnalyticDB for PostgreSQL, you can execute the VACUUM statement on a database or a table.
-For more information, see Configure regular vacuum tasks.
+To clean up table data at the earliest opportunity after you perform a large number of update or delete operations in AnalyticDB for PostgreSQL, you can also manually execute the

 Storage reclamation methods